 The results of a CAT scan is a series of pictures like a loaf of sliced bread—you can look at each slice individually (2-dimensional pictures), or you can look at the whole loaf (a 3-dimensional picture).

 CT is a powerful tool in diagnosing problems with bony structures such as the the foot and ankle, and is commonly used to investigate foot conditions such as:

 - Flat feet

 - Avascular necrosis

-CT offers some significant advantages over other X-ray techniques, because it can show the exact location and configuration of soft tissues and bones in the foot and ankle.
-CT scanning is also more accurate than conventional X-rays in determining the extent of some bone tumours, and provides critical information about how the disease has progressed, and therefore how to treat it.
+CT offers some significant advantages over other X-ray techniques in diagnosing disease, especially because it clearly shows the shape and exact location of soft tissues and bones in any "slice" of the foot and ankle.
+CT scans help doctors distinguish between a simple cyst and a solid tumour and any involvement of the bone.
+CT scanning is more accurate than conventional X-rays in determining the stage (extent) of some bone tumours, and provides information about the stage of the disease that helps doctors decide how to treat it.